TinoCalamia/the_ml_lifecycle_playbook/experimentation/README.md

 ## How to use

+1. Design your experiment
+2. Write the experiment design proposal
-1. Download the attached CSV file
+3. Download the attached CSV file
-2. Fill in all relevant information
+4. Fill in all relevant information
-3. Share with key stakeholders and get approval
+5. Share with key stakeholders and get approval
-4. In case of changes keep the file up to date
+6. In case of changes keep the file up to date